Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Lakers

-Michael Porter Jr. will hope to make a difference for the Denver Nuggets at 8:30 PM on Tuesday against the Los Angeles Lakers in the 2023 NBA Playoffs.
+Michael Porter Jr. and the rest of the Denver Nuggets take the court versus the Los Angeles Lakers in the NBA Playoffs on Thursday, at 8:30 PM ET.

-Let's break down Porter's prop bets, and some stats and trends to help you find good wagers.
+Below, we look at Porter's stats and trends to help you find the top prop bets.

 Michael Porter Jr. Prop Bets vs. the Lakers